 Library assistance for Senior Thesis or Senior/Capstone Project

-The Library offers a personal consultation to each senior thesis/project student.
+The Library offers personal consultation to each senior thesis/project student.
 We endeavor to contact each identified senior writer to advertise this form of assistance.
 Known senior thesis/project writers are given extended borrowing privileges, as well as support with free interlibrary loans.
 In some cases, it may be possible to purchase materials for the Library collection in support of the specific research.
 The Library has reference copies of the major style manuals to help you complete your work:

 The library staff can check and help you assemble your list of citations, following established format guidelines.